 This Cybersource alternative combines payment management with fraud prevention.
 Overall, the company boasts over 6,000 customers worldwide, with 25 billion cloud transactions and 225+ billion consumer transactions processed every year.

-This is a big plus for their clients’ protection as ACI’s Network Intelligence Technology enables the real-time leveraging of fraud insights across their customer base, via sharing industry-wide signals and patterns.
+This is a big plus for their clients’ protection, as ACI’s Network Intelligence Technology enables the real-time leveraging of fraud insights across their customer base, via sharing industry-wide signals and patterns.
+ACI also continually invests in developing these insights for use inside their ML model.
 As a result, rules stay up to date to boost safety while streamlining onboarding and transactions, with a focus on revenue growth and compliance.

 ACI has a large number of sectors it targets, inclusive of ecommerce, education, telecoms and service providers but is especially well known in the banking and payments sector where, in their own words, they serve “19 of the top 20 banks worldwide” such as India’s SBI and South Africa’s Absa Group.